MelnCat/get-real/README.md

 <img src="./readme-assets/deck/neverending.png" height="480"/>

 A massive deck with equally massive pickup cards.
 Contains 161 colors (one for each named CSS color!), +∞, +1000, and other devastating cards.

+# How to Run

+First, clone the repository locally, and install all packages with `yarn`.
+Afterwards, run `yarn dev` to start up the development environment.
+After you're done, run `yarn build` to build the production build, and `yarn start` to start the production server.
+``